Skip to content

 sort id

 The harness also injects a unique scratch directory into TENZIR_TMP_DIR while each test executes.
-Use it for transient files you do not want under version control; pass --keep when you run tenzir-test if you need to inspect the generated artefacts afterwards.
+Use it for transient files you do not want under version control; pass --keep when you run tenzir-test if you need to inspect the generated artifacts afterwards.

 Run the harness once in update mode to execute the pipeline and write the expected output next to the test.